 CNAME records have two parts.
 The Alias and the Canonical Name.
 The alias

 www.
 The address should be the value from the "Web"

 Different DNS providers call them different things.

-- Alias: domain name, Alias name, or just "name"
+- Alias: domain name, alias name, host, or just "name"

-- Canonical Name: the address, FQDN, Fully Qualified Domain Name, or Host Name.
+- Canonical Name: the address, FQDN, Fully Qualified Domain Name, points to, or Host Name.

 If you're using OVH as your registrar, you may also see that they've automatically

 www.yourdomain.com with a value of

 you'll need to delete that, as a domain can't have both a TXT record and a CNAME.